nigelkelly/nigelkelly.github.io/dropbox-data-store-tutorial.md

 Also I do not use a MV* like knockout, angularjs, emberjs, etc. I just use good old fashioned jquery.
 If I use a MV* then someone gets alienated.
 Everyone understands jquery.

-In our head we will include the Data Store API, jquery and twitter bootstrap.
+In the head of index.html we will include the Data Store API, jquery and twitter bootstrap.
 The body contains two basic sections.
 One to login with dropbox and the other section renders the app.
 The login section will hide itself when the app section displays.

 ```html